-Being content or being grateful for what you have now felt difficult to achieve.
+It’s difficult to be content with what you have.
 I think it’s already a human nature that we always keep asking for more, and not knowing when enough is enough.

 I love shopping.
 It soothes me.
 I can always come up with reasons why I think I need to get something new, but end up not using it all.
 I thought I might need it in the future, but in end, I never did.
 I like having things just for the sake of having (or displaying) it.